pranigopu/mathematics/numberTheory/applicationsOfNumberTheory/README.md

 This involves generating a secret key for each message in the sender's and receiver's separately.

-# Hashing function
+# Hash function
 ## Definition and associated terms}
-A hashing function is a function that maps given data of arbitrary size to a single value that has fixed size limit.
-Applying a hashing function on data is called "hashing the data".
+A hash function is a function that maps given data of arbitrary size to a single value that has fixed size limit.
+Applying a hash function on data is called "hashing the data".
 The return value of a hash function is called a hash value.
 In some implementations, the hash value is of fixed length.
 <br><br>

 Since hashing often involves converting any input into a hash value of limited (often smaller) size, hash functions may be called "compression functions".
 For a similar reason, a hash value is also called a message digest.